shuque/check_serial/README.md

-Given a DNS zone name, this script queries all the authoritative servers for the zone for their SOA record, and prints a line for each one with their SOA serial#.
+Given a DNS zone name, this script queries all the authoritative servers for the zone for their SOA record, and prints a line for each one with their SOA serial#, hostname, and IP address.

 This provides a quick way to visually scan the output to determine if the serial numbers are in sync or not, and if not, by how much.
-Optional command line arguments can be used to specify additional servers to query (e.g. hidden masters, unadvertised secondaries etc), or to restrict the queries to only the IPv4 or IPv6 addresses of the servers.
+Optional command line arguments can be used to specify additional servers to query (e.g. hidden masters, unadvertised secondaries etc), to restrict the queries to only the IPv4 or IPv6 addresses of the servers, to specify the allowed drift, and to specify the number of query retries for each server.

+The exit status:

+  0  If serial numbers for every server are identical or do not
+     differ by more than ALLOWED_DRIFT (default 0)
+  1  If serial numbers for some servers differ by more than ALLOWED_DRIFT 2  If some servers failed to respond.

 Author: Shumon Huque <shuque@gmail.com>